ykacer/Deep_Learning_DataScientist_Challenge/README.md

 ![img](.thumbnails/hw_distrib_pp.png)

-As expected, we finally get a more compact cluster showing that there is a simple pattern to separate well isolated and segmented vehicule to other connected components
+As expected, we finally get a more compact cluster showing that there is a simple pattern to separate well isolated and segmented vehicule to other connected components, this pattern shows that vehicle are around 2 meters X 5 meters which can decently represent trucks.

 Now let's now get a Gaussian that fit that 2D (height, width) distribution